qubitsec/plura/why-free/en/README.md

 💻 **Windows Defender is sufficient for PC and server antivirus.**

-Many companies have traditionally purchased antivirus software such as **V3, ALYac, Trend Micro, and Kaspersky**.
+Many companies have traditionally purchased antivirus software.
 However, **Windows Defender alone is now sufficient.**

 What’s more important is addressing **APT** (Advanced Persistent Threat) attacks, which are sophisticated cyber threats.
 Standard antivirus software is no longer capable of detecting or defending against such advanced attacks.
 This is why **strong host security (EDR)** is essential.